 By: Katie Skinner

-Click Here for a Jay Kordich Juicer coupon redeemable only The Mustard Seed Natural and Organic Food Store!
-The Mustard Seed is located at 969 Arsenal Street.
-The Mustard Seed is the North Country’s #1 source for natural and organic food and supplements.
+Click here for an Aura Cacia essential oil coupon redeemable only at The Mustard Seed Natural & Organic Food Store.
+The Mustard Seed is located at 969 Arsenal Street in Watertown.

 Natural Healing Wisdom & Know-How Compiled by Amy Rost

 This article is for educational purposes only.
 The products mentioned in this article are not intended to diagnose, treat, cure or prevent disease.
 These statements have not been evaluated by the Food and Drug Administration.
 Always consult with your doctor before taking any dietary supplements.